FAQ

 No, it is often encouraged and can sometimes save you money on your flood insurance premium, but it is not a requirement.
 We write through FEMA's National Flood Insurance Program (NFIP) and also have private market carriers that we work with as well.
 With the various options we can see what best suits your needs and find affordable coverage for you.
 We also offer excess coverage if you'd like to insure your home or business above the normal limits.

-4How do I get an Elevation Certificate?
+4Do I need an Elevation Certificate?

 5Citizens or private market carriers for homeowners insurance?

+Despite what you may have heard, you CAN get quality coverage from a quality homeowners insurance carrier in Florida.
+Yes, there have been some companies that have come and gone but some carriers have weathered the storms.
+Some new carriers have arisen as well.
+The Florida Insurance Guarantee Association covers claims if an insurer goes insolvent.
 We shop your homeowners insurance with the strongest A rated, through Demotech, private market homeowners companies, many of which have been in business even prior to the notorious 2004 hurricane season.
 Some of these carriers also insure homes in multiple states.
 It's only when we can't find ideal coverage and prices through them that we resort to using Citizens.

 6What's a 4 Point Inspection?